A Geometric Analysis of Small-sized Language Model Hallucinations: Additional Results and Visualisations

-Table~\ref{tab:wasserstein_structural} establishes the distributional differences between the Wasserstein distances versus null hypothesis across all models.
-In particular we evidence how Wasserstein distances between intra-genuine and intra-hallucinated distributions consistently exceed the null hypothesis baseline obtained through random label permutation.
-The percentage of prompts showing separation above chance level ranges from 81.5\% ( \GEMMANINE) to 94.5\% (\QWENTHIRTYTWO), with an ensemble average of 87.6\%, showing that geometric differentiation is not an artifact of cherry-picked examples but rather a systematic property across diverse prompts and models.
+\bfheading{Extending the Structural Null Hypothesis Analysis} Table~\ref{tab:wasserstein_structural} reports the distributional differences between observed Wasserstein distances and the null hypothesis across all models.
+In particular, we show that Wasserstein distances between intra-genuine and intra-hallucinated distributions consistently exceed the null-hypothesis baseline obtained through random label permutation.
+The percentage of prompts showing separation above chance level ranges from $81.5\%$ (\GEMMANINE) to $94.5\%$ (\QWENTHIRTYTWO), with an ensemble average of $87.6\%$, indicating that geometric differentiation is not an artefact of cherry-picked examples but rather a systematic property across diverse prompts and models.

 The magnitude of separation is substantial.
 The mean observed Wasserstein distance across all models is $\mathbb{E}[W] = 1.02 \pm 0.58$, approximately three times larger than the null baseline $\mathbb{E}[\bar{W}_{H_0}] = 0.34 \pm 0.22$. \YI exhibits the strongest distributional separation with $\mathbb{E}[W] = 1.81$, more than four times its null baseline of 0.44, while Gemma-9B shows the weakest separation at $\mathbb{E}[W] = 0.78$, still more than double its null value of 0.32.
 These results confirm that the dispersion asymmetry between genuine and hallucinated responses represents a robust geometric signature that significantly exceeds chance-level structure.